hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 Until you get to the rarified atmosphere of high performance compute, EBS storage provides plenty of grunt and a whole bunch of flexibility to meet most of your EC2 needs.

+#### Amazon EBS

+Amazon EBS provides durable, block-level storage volumes that you can attach to a running instance.
+You can use Amazon EBS as a primary storage device for data that requires frequent and granular updates.
+For example, Amazon EBS is the recommended storage option when you run a database on an instance.

+An EBS volume behaves like a raw, unformatted, external block device that you can attach to a single instance.
+The volume persists independently from the running life of an instance.
+After an EBS volume is attached to an instance, you can use it like any other physical hard drive.
+As illustrated in the previous figure, multiple volumes can be attached to an instance.
+You can also detach an EBS volume from one instance and attach it to another instance.
+You can dynamically change the configuration of a volume attached to an instance.
+EBS volumes can also be created as encrypted volumes using the Amazon EBS encryption feature.
+For more information, see Amazon EBS encryption.

+To keep a backup copy of your data, you can create a snapshot of an EBS volume, which is stored in Amazon S3.
+You can create an EBS volume from a snapshot, and attach it to another instance.
+For more information, see Amazon Elastic Block Store.

+#### Amazon EC2 instance store

+Many instances can access storage from disks that are physically attached to the host computer.
+This disk storage is referred to as instance store.
+Instance store provides temporary block-level storage for instances.
+The data on an instance store volume persists only during the life of the associated instance;
+if you stop or terminate an instance, any data on instance store volumes is lost.
+For more information, see Amazon EC2 Instance Store.

 ### [AMI Builder (EBS backed)](https://www.packer.io/docs/builders/amazon-ebs)